-All NRT and NST fleet vehicles have been professionally cleaned/disinfected/sanitized well beyond regular protocols, and Aegis antimicrobial spray was applied to all interior surfaces.
-This work was completed by the local transit service providers as they manage and operate the NRT fleet as part of their own.

-Due to the low volume of trips, BTS has made every effort to deliver trips with only a single occupant in each vehicle, although this has not been formalized as a public policy.
+- All NRT, and NST fleet vehicles have been professionally cleaned/disinfected/sanitized well beyond regular protocols, and Aegis antimicrobial spray was applied to all interior surfaces.
+This work was completed by the local transit service providers as they manage and operate the NRT fleet as part of their own. - Due to the low volume of trips, BTS has made every effort to deliver trips with only a single occupant in each vehicle, although this has not been formalized as a public policy.

-- NRT staff continue to review ridership data closely in order to determine appropriate levels of service.
-As provincial guidelines continue to allow for businesses to re-open, it is premature to attempt to draw accurate ridership projections. - The IMTWG has received provincial guidelines, however those guidelines did not address vehicle capacity.
-Through discussion with other transit properties in Ontario, Niagara's transit providers are on target to allow for an increased capacity to 50% whereas the services have been operating with capacity limits of under 20% since March.
-A limited number of extra buses are awaiting deployment to meet rising transit demand. - A launch date for NRT OnDemand deployment in West Niagara has been set for August 17.
-Staff continues to work with its service provider Via Mobility to develop the service and communications plan.
-This will involve staff from both Niagara Region and our local area municipal partners in West Niagara being present in the communities of the service area to promote the new service. - Work continues with our post-secondary partners to review projected enrollment and transit ridership for the Fall 2020 semester at both Brock University and Niagara College.
+- NRT staff continue to review ridership data closely in order to determine appropriate levels of service. - The IMTWG has received provincial guidelines, however those guidelines did not address vehicle capacity.
+Through discussion with other transit properties in Ontario, Niagara's transit providers are on target to allow for an increased capacity to 100% effective September 7. - Work continues with our post-secondary partners to review projected enrollment and transit ridership for the Fall 2020 semester at both Brock University and Niagara College.
 With the percentage of enrolled students on campus undetermined at this time, transit staff are developing scenarios for meeting needs that arise from the campus sites where typically, very significant volumes of students use transit. - Staff continues to work with Brock University and the Brock University Student Union to maintain the U-Pass Program for the 2020-2021 academic year.

 Niagara College terminated the U-Pass agreement in response to COVID-19 and thus students will be purchasing monthly passes in September.

-Possible further service adjustments based on ridership and in reaction to any provincial changes.
-Staff will continue to work with the IMTWG in reviewing the available data to ensure that adequate service is being provided while being mindful of the financial challenges faced by each municipality.
+- Possible further service adjustments based on ridership and in reaction to any provincial changes.
+Staff will continue to work with the IMTWG in reviewing the available data to ensure that adequate service is being provided while being mindful of the financial challenges faced by each municipality. - The Niagara Transit Governance Study report will be complete by summer 2020.
+Introduction of the final report to LNTC with recommendation on a new governance model by the Project Team and study consultants will be done in consultation with the CAO Working Group and the LNTC Chair.